 - The Beach Caves – I heard there were four caves in El Tunco.
 We walk to one of the caves in the morning, but we haven’t found it, as it was high tide.
 There is another one in Libertad but again only accessible during low tide.
 However, you can go down there even at high tide and able to see inside.
 In the premises of the LA PAMPA LIBERTAD RESTAURANT, you can take the stairway down to the cave.
 This restaurant is also an excellent place for dinner to watch the sunset.

 - Hop to one of the bars and coffee shops or go shopping – There is a selection of shops in town as well for the coffee shop and cocktail bars.
 Most of them located on the main road.
-Can’t remember how many times we walk over and again to the street.
+I can’t remember how many times we walk over and again to the street.

 Walking on the beach – Probably the first thing you want to do.
-When is low tide you can endless walk on the beach; it is not a powdery beach and in some areas are full of crags walking with flip flop is annoying.
+When it is low tide, you can endlessly walk on the beach; it is not a powdery beach, and in some areas are full of crags walking with flip flop is annoying.

 WHERE TO STAY IN EL TUNCO

 However, it is a small town, but there is no shortage of places to stay.
 Accommodation in El Tunco is a bit expensive, especially on weekends.
 We were staying at this hotel EL SUNZALITO it has a swimming pool and near the beach.
 For dining: plenty of choices, but during our stay, we mostly eat like the local people.
 Barbecue is mainly to find everywhere and cheap.